adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-The function works by trying to create a date input and then checking to see if its `type` attribute is correctly reported it as a date input.
+The function works by trying to create a date input and then checking to see if its `type` attribute is correctly reported as a date input.
 In browsers that lack support, it will be reported as a text input instead.
-We can use this function to determine whether the `DatePicker()` component is going to be defined or not.
+We can use this function to determine whether the `DatePicker()` component should be defined or not.

 ```JS
 if(!dateInputSupported()) {